aerospike/aerospike-loader/doc/datafileformat.md

 - Blob    : Binary fields which is hex ecoded is stored as blobs.
 E.g. hex encoded "abc" as 616263.
 - Timestamp: Timestamp type data stored as string or integer.
 E.g. "1-1-1970" as string stored as "1-1-1970" but as integer stored as -19800 seconds(negative because its calculated reference to UTC timezone).

-> Timestamp type data should have some format, and always be in double quotes.
-For best practices in timestamp formatting refer [SimpleDateFormat](http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html)
+> **Note**: Timestamp type data should have some format, and always be in double quotes.
+For best practices in timestamp formatting refer [SimpleDateFormat](http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html).